mbuckler/personal-website/content/post/what-you-need-djing.md

 math = false
 draft = false
 tags = []
-title = "How to Make A DJ Mix from Scratch"
+title = "What You Need to Start DJing"

 [header]
   caption = ""